proto-Lightspeed: a high-speed, ultra-low read noise imager on the Magellan Clay Telescope: Detector

 As discussed in \cite{layden:2025}, nonlinear response at low light levels can be explained by incomplete charge transfer in each pixel.
 This incomplete charge transfer could result from traps along the transfer channel or from a local extremum in the electric potential along the path of charge transfer, referred to as a barrier or pocket \citep{stefanov:2022}.
 Due to manufacturing variance, each pixel can have a different level of incomplete charge transfer, necessitating a per-pixel calibration.
 The nonlinear response for each pixel is stable over time but can vary slightly with temperature or pixel voltage settings, as these affect the probability for an electron to escape from a trap or pocket.

 As a result of incomplete charge transfer, the QE of the sensor is effectively degraded and dependent on the number of photoelectrons that are generated in a pixel.
 For a small charge packet collected in the photodiode, a large fraction of this charge packet may be caught in traps or a pocket during charge transfer.
 For a large charge packet, a small fraction of the charge packet will saturate the traps or pocket, yielding only a small QE degradation.
-The negative y-intercept of the best fit line to the sensor response (red dashed curve in Fig.~\ref{fig:nonlinearity}a) represents the saturation level of these traps, which we found to be $\approx 30\,\mathrm{e}^-$.
+The negative y-intercept of the best fit line to the sensor response (red dashed curve in Fig.~\ref{fig:nonlinearity}a) represents the saturation level of these traps, which we found to be $\approx 30\,\mathrm{e}^-$ (using the conversion gain measured in Sec.~\ref{sec:ptc}).

 The effect of the nonlinearity calibration is to scale up small signal values, making the QE constant.
 Therefore, the camera's internal QE for a given signal level can be calculated as the inverse of the multiple by which such a signal level is scaled up by the calibration.
 Figure~\ref{fig:nonlinearity}c shows this signal-dependent detection efficiency for low signal levels, normalized to the QE measured at high signal levels.